Tin Can Evolution

 In 2010, Advanced Distributed Learning (ADL), the governing body for SCORM, issued a Broad Agency Announcement (BAA) for someone to come forth and solidify the next-generation e-learning standard.
 Rustici Software was awarded the BAA, and work began.

 In 2008, it was apparent that older interoperability standards (like SCORM) were too limiting.
-Learning Education Training Systems Interoperability (LETSI) asked for the community’s ideas.
-The result was the LETSI SCORM 2.0 white papers, and they included a lot of new ideas for e-learning.
+Learning Education Training Systems Interoperability (LETSI) asked for community ideas.
+The result was the LETSI SCORM 2.0 white papers.